1 Introduction

 R is a programming language that you will write code in and RStudio is a program that makes working in R easier.

-Appendix A has technical details on installing R and RStudio on your computer.
-If you need any help installing R, please ask on Teams or attend office hours.
 Once you have installed R and RStudio, come back to this chapter.
-If you already had R and/or RStudio installed, we recommend updating to the latest version before you work through this course.
-Appendix B has more details on how to do that.
-Here, we’ll concentrate on introducing you to RStudio’s interface and getting it configured.
+If you already had R and/or RStudio installed, we recommend updating to the latest version before you work through this course - there is also a guide for how to do this.

 When you installed R, that gave your computer the ability to process the R programming language, and also installed an app called “R”.
 We will never use that app.
 Instead, we will use RStudio.

 RStudio is an Integrated Development Environment (IDE).
-Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
+Think of it as using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
 You could do it, but it would be much harder without things like spell-checking and formatting and you wouldn’t be able to use some of the advanced features that Word has developed.
 In a similar way, you can use R without R Studio but we wouldn’t recommend it.
+(You can use your favourite IDE, but the examples in this book will all be shown in RStudio.)
 RStudio serves as a text editor, file manager, spreadsheet viewer, and more.
 The key thing to remember is that although you will do all of your work using RStudio for this course, you are actually using two pieces of software, which means that from time to time, both of them may have separate updates.

 RStudio is arranged with four window panes.